szweibel/workshops/python.md

 For the rest of this session, we're going to expand beyond the REPL to write and execute longer programs.
 To do this, we will begin to work with a code editor, where we write out lengthier Python scripts.

+## Copying and Pasting Code

+You may be tempted to copy and paste code from this workshop into your code editor.
+It's important to remember that you will learn more by typing out the code yourself.
+Typing out the code will help you remember it better, and it will help you learn the syntax of Python.
+There is a kind of muscle memory that comes with typing out code, and it's important to develop that muscle memory as you learn to program.

+In the case of large blocks of code, you may copy and paste, but make sure you understand what the code is doing before you do so.

 ## Your First Script

 To open the code editor, click the Open Editor button below.
 Then, type the following line into the code editor and click the RUN button in the slide-out panel: